emevonlou/emevonlou/README.md

 ## Hey

 Ended up here from studying, testing things
-and not being able to ignore how far this could go overlays, input, parsing
+and not being able to ignore how far this could go.
+Overlays, input, parsing,
-event hooks, buffers, streams
+event hooks, buffers, streams,
-systems on top of systems
+systems on top of systems...
-sometimes it just… works
+sometimes it just… works,
-sometimes it turns into something beautiful
+sometimes it turns into something beautiful,
-sometimes it helps someone along the way
+sometimes it helps someone along the way,
 and that’s already more than enough :]

 <!-- subtle animated signature -->